Shangshan2021/RESEPT/source/Function 3: Predict tissue architecture without annotation.md

-### Predict tissue architecture without annotation
+### Function 3: Predict tissue architecture without annotation

 Run the following command line to generate RGB images based on gene expression from different embedding parameters and predict tissue architectures with top-5 Moran's I. For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13.zip) and the pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/model_S13.zip).
 Then put unzip folders 'S13' and 'model_S13' in the source code folder.